flutter/packages/packages/google_adsense/docs/ad_unit_widget.md

 # `AdUnitWidget`

-The `experimental/ad_unit_widget.dart` library provides an ad unit `Widget` that can be configured and placed in the desired location in your Flutter web app UI, without having to directly modify the HTML markup of the app directly.
+The `experimental/ad_unit_widget.dart` library provides an ad unit `Widget` that can be configured and placed in the widget tree of your Flutter web app.

 ## Disclaimer: Early Access ⚠️
 This package is currently in early access and is provided as-is.
 While it's open source and publicly available, it's likely that you'll need to make additional customizations and configurations to fully integrate it with your Flutter Web App.

-Please express interest joining Early Access program using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdN6aOwVkaxGdxbVQFVZ_N4_UCBkuWYa-cS4_rbU_f1jK10Tw/viewform)
+The early access list is a closed one for now, stay tuned for expanded availability of the Ad Unit Widget for Flutter web.

 ## Usage